spellshape/cli/docs/docs/04-network/01-chain.md

 ![launch](./assets/launch.png)

-### Ignite as a coordination source of truth
+### Spellshape as a coordination source of truth

-Ignite Chain acts as a source of truth for new chains to coordinate a validator set and for validators to generate the genesis for a chain launch.
+Spellshape Chain acts as a source of truth for new chains to coordinate a validator set and for validators to generate the genesis for a chain launch.
 The blockchain doesn’t directly store the final genesis file in its own ledger but rather stores information that allows generating the genesis file in a deterministic manner.

-The information stored on Ignite that supports deterministic generation of the genesis file for a specific chain launch is referred to as the _launch information_.
-When creating a new chain on Ignite, the coordinator provides the initial launch information.
+The information stored on Spellshape that supports deterministic generation of the genesis file for a specific chain launch is referred to as the _launch information_.
+When creating a new chain on Spellshape, the coordinator provides the initial launch information.
 Then, through on-chain coordination, this launch information is updated by interacting with the blockchain by sending messages.
 When the chain is ready to be launched, the genesis file is generated by calling a genesis generation algorithm that uses the launch information.

 **GenesisGenerate(LaunchInformation) => genesis.json**

 The genesis generation algorithm is officially and formally specified.
-The official implementation of the genesis generation algorithm is developed in Go using Ignite CLI.
+The official implementation of the genesis generation algorithm is developed in Go using Spellshape CLI.
 However, any project is free to develop its own implementation of the algorithm as long as it complies with the specification of the algorithm.

 The genesis generation algorithm is not part of the on-chain protocol.
 In order to successfully launch a new chain, all validators must use the algorithm to generate their genesis using the launch information.
-The algorithm deterministically generates the genesis from the launch information that is stored on the Ignite chain.
+The algorithm deterministically generates the genesis from the launch information that is stored on the Spellshape chain.

 If any element of the launch information is censored, for example, removing an account balance, the launched chain reputation is negatively impacted and implies that the majority of validators agree on not using: